Panzerbrigade 12 Amberg, Oberpfalz, Bavaria

 Panzergrenadierbataillon 122 Oberviechtach, Bavaria

 Additionally, the battalion commander’s personal leadership and emphasis on the partnership created a heightened awareness by the American battalion.
-Particularly, the importance of the relationship and a respect and positive sense of their German comrades was emphasized.
+Particularly, the importance of the relationship and a respect and positive sense of their German comrades were emphasized.

 The German commander reciprocated fully.
 He was mirror regarding the partnership of his U.S. counterpart.
 The approach by the two commanders toward the development of the partnership resulted in the partnership exceeding its goals and effect to the point that a number of beneficial synergies had developed.
 One of these was the extended friendships between soldiers and officers, U.S. staff traveling privately to the 122nd’s garrison and other exchanges.
-The American particularly gained an appreciation for German combat systems like the new Marder Inantry Fighting Vehicle issued to the Bundeswehr and German methods and techniques.
+The Americans particularly gained an appreciation for German combat systems like the new Marder Inantry Fighting Vehicle issued to the Bundeswehr and German methods and techniques.

 By virtue of the leadership demonstrated by the two colonels a great mutual respect had developed between the personnel of the battalions.
 The soldiers and officers had come to know each other not just as soldiers but as human beings and had formed fast friendships both professionally and socially.